MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 https://www.interactivebrokers.com/en/pricing/commissions-stocks.php
 giving that we are dealing with USD let's imagine that we are US based and take those commissions.

-Clearing Fees
-NSCC, DTC Fees: USD 0.00020 per share
-This prevents unrealistic performance caused by excessive trading.

 Slippage
-Given that we work with higly liquid stocks I will assume a 1bp slippage (-0.01% per trade)
+Given that we work with higly liquid stocks I will assume a 2bp slippage (-0.02% per trade)

 ---